vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 plan to make active efforts to articulate meta policies in collaboration with Issa and Sebastian.

-## Family and career planning work (planning to resume Q4 2024 or Q1 2025 after completing server migration work)
+## Family and career planning work (planning to resume Q3 2025)

 I want to think systematically about plans for family and career.
 In Q4 2023 I started writing (private) notes documenting my thoughts on a variety of aspects of this.
-I'm planning to start picking this up more in Q3 2024, though it is lower in priority than my devops work.
+I'm planning to start picking this up more in Q3 2025, once my increased work has ended and I have picked my personal projects back up.

-I'm probably not going to say a lot about this publicly except that I'm thinking about the topic.

 ## More reading/learning around AI safety